hamelsmu/python-notes/blog/content/post/py.md

 1. The requests/sec are lower than the thread based version, because there is more overhead required to execute tasks in a pool.
 2. However, if you also run [perf1.py](https://github.com/dabeaz/concurrencylive/blob/master/perf1.py) it will not materially interfere with the first task (from `perf2.py`), as this will not compete for resources on the same CPU.

 This is a realistic example that allow you to gain more intuition about how threads and processes work.
+[This tutorial](https://realpython.com/python-concurrency) contains more examples of Python processes and threads.

 # Asynchronous programming